 The #1 cause for batteries to die prematurely that we see while traveling in our camper van is people not keeping their batteries within the healthy charge range.

-Most people think that keeping a battery anywhere between 0-100% charge is fine.
-But this actually isn’t the case.
+Most people think keeping a battery between 0-100% charge is fine.
+But this isn’t the case.

 And depending on what type of battery you use, the healthy charge range can differ.